 The Detroit RiverFront Conservancy is a non-profit organization that relies on public-private funding to operate and maintain the RiverWalk and its associated green spaces (“Conservancy Grounds”).
 All events are subject to approval by the Conservancy.
 Upon approval, a deposit, the certificate of insurance and hold harmless agreement are required (see attached) in order to secure your date.

 Events must be either walks/runs or open to the public, we do not permit weddings or private event rentals.
-Applications must be submitted between January 1 and November 1 the year before the event will be held.
+Applications must be submitted between October 1 and December 1 the year before the event will be held.
 Public programming partnership opportunities are closed for 2021, applications will begin in Fall of 2021.
 Applications can be found on this website and must include all relevant details, such as preferred date, alternate dates, location, number of attendees, etc.